KaveeshaW/Environmental-Sustainability/README.md

 # Environmental-Sustainability
 A document that was created during ThinkChicago's Idea Week that focuses on a environmental sustainability in Chicago.

-One of 20 total teams chosen to pitch our solution to the judge
+One of 20 total teams chosen to pitch our solution to judges

 Links to surveys at the end of the document.